 Track record and tractability

-But even if we look at the estimated difference between GiveWell’s top charities or between ACE’s top charities, we can see the range is extremely wide.
-The impact of the individuals who have founded the charities at the very top (e.g. THL and AMF) have been massive.
-This is not even mentioning the founding of more meta-organizations like GiveWell, who has directed millions of dollars to high impact organizations.
+But even if we look at the estimated difference between GiveWell’s top charities or between Animal Charity Evaluator’s top charities, we can see that the range is extremely wide.
+The impact of the individuals who have founded the charities at the very top (e.g. The Humane League and the Against Malaria Foundation) has been massive.
+This does not even consider the founding of meta-organizations like GiveWell, which has directed millions of dollars to high-impact organizations.

 Flow through effects

-An additional effect is if you think value drift is a possible risk, establishing career and social capital in the charity sector is a way to increase the odds of long term altruism.
+An additional effect is, if you think value drift is a possible risk, establishing career and social capital in the charity sector is a way to increase the odds of long-term altruism.
 If your CV is in the social sector, even if you value drift, you’re likely to stay in the area because it’s easier to get jobs there.

-See previous writing on the value of CE and the expected value of a top charity for more reasons on the impact of charity entrepreneurship.
+See previous writing on the value of CE and the expected value of a top charity for more reasons for the impact of charity entrepreneurship.
 We are also going to write more on this topic soon, including the pros and cons of EAs founding charities and an announcement post for a related organization on this topic.